Staff Development & Review

 The only data issued externally to the Directorate or Faculty are the identified development and training needs which are recorded on the Personal Development Action Plan.
-These are sent to the Staff Development Office who record, monitor and take action on the needs, as appropriate.
+These are sent to the Staff Learning and Development Office who record, monitor and take action on the needs, as appropriate.

 Any employee with staff responsibility must undertake a staff development and review meeting with each of their direct line reports generally annually, though in exceptional circumstances, such as research or maternity leave, depending on the duration and timing of the leave, the SDR meeting may be skipped or a briefer discussion may take place.
 However, the normal, full review will be carried out in the following and subsequent years.